A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Memory Evolution and Optimization Policies

-This section examines how agents acquire strategies to perform memory operations (reading, writing, pruning) effectively.
-Rather than relying on hard-coded heuristics, these policies dictate when and what to remember based on task requirements.
-We categorize these policies into three distinct paradigms based on the learning signal: prompting, fine-tuning, and reinforcement learning.
+This section examines how agents acquire policies to evolve and optimize memory through operations including reading, writing, updating, consolidation, abstraction, forgetting, and pruning.
+Rather than relying on hard-coded heuristics, these policies determine when and what to remember, how accumulated experience should be transformed into structured knowledge and reusable skills, and how existing memory should be revised according to subsequent interactions and feedback.
+We categorize these policies into three paradigms based on their primary optimization mechanisms: prompting, fine-tuning, and reinforcement learning, as illustrated in Figure~\ref{fig:learned_policy}.